 The Bottom Line:

 Macronutrients are essential for every human being to stay healthy and fit.
 Make sure you add food products from all the groups.
-You can get the right information about different food groups and the number of Macronutrients contains in each food by searching on National Agricultural Library (NAL).
+You can get the correct information about different food groups and the number of Macronutrients in each food by searching on the National Agricultural Library (NAL).
 You can also get information about macronutrients and their advantages through some mobile apps.
 Eat good, and stay healthy!